|

 the 'right' way up, it will slowly turn itself upside down again.

-In its preferred position, with only its oral arms visible and bell
+Sometimes mistaken for a sea anemone, in its preferred position, with only its oral arms visible and bell

-The jellyfish harbours
+Farm in its arms: The jellyfish harbours

-microscopic, single-celled algae (called zooxanthallae) inside its
+microscopic, single-celled algae (called zooxanthellae) inside its

 body.
 The algae undergo photosynthesis to produce food from sunlight.